fieldtrip/website/tutorial/scripting.md

 Save this as `Subject01.m` in a personal folder that you will need to add to the MATLAB path.
 Using the command line you can now simply retrieve this personal data by calling `Subject01` or from any script by using `eval('Subject01')`.
 This will return the structure `subjectdata` containing all the fields we have specified.

 We can now use this structure as input for our own functions, giving us a flexible way of combining generic functions and subject-specific settings.
 In addition, you could use this file to add further comments such as `% subject made a mistake on the first trial`.

+{% include markup/info %}
+An example that uses subject-specific m-files can be found [here](https://github.com/robertoostenveld/Wakeman-and-Henson-2015).
+The same dataset has later also been [converted to BIDS](https://doi.org/10.18112/openneuro.ds000117.v1.0.5) and a version of the analysis that starts from the BIDS dataset is documented [here](/workshop/practicalmeeg2022) and [here](https://download.fieldtriptoolbox.org/workshop/practicalmeeg2022/code).

+A similar example is [this one](https://github.com/Donders-Institute/infant-cluster-effectsize), which also starts from a consistent [BIDS dataset](https://doi.org/10.34973/gvr3-6g88) (hence fewer exceptions needed) and which stores subject-specific details like the selected trials and the bad segments and channels in [mat-files](https://doi.org/10.34973/g4we-5v66) rather than m-files.
+{% include markup/end %}

 ## Making your own analysis functions